sebastian-lapuschkin-sideprojects/raspberrypi/pi-hole.md

 server.port                 = 8017
 ```

 Now `sudo reboot` your RasPI.
-The pi-hole admin dashboard should shortly be available via `http://panino.local:8017/admin/`
+The pi-hole admin dashboard should shortly be available via `http://panino.local:8017/admin/`, and the installation of your nextcloud server in [nextcoudpi.md](nextcloudpi.md) should work out without conflicts.